Kurdish mayors replaced in Turkey in crackdown on criticism of Syria assault

 The HDP said five of its co-mayors in the southeastern Kurdish-majority towns of Hakkari, Yuksekova and Nusaybin, had been jailed pending trial on Thursday.
 Two other co-mayors in the district of Ercis were detained earlier this week and remain in custody, it said.

-Turkey has launched a crackdown against dissent in its majority Kurdish areas following its assault against Kurdish-controlled parts of neighboring Syria.
-Protests have been broken up with tear gas and scores of people have been arrested for criticizing the military campaign online.
+Turkey has launched a crackdown against dissent in its majority Kurdish areas following its assault against Kurdish-controlled parts of neighbouring Syria.
+Protests have been broken up with tear gas and scores of people have been arrested for criticising the military campaign online.

 The HDP governs many cities in the mainly Kurdish southeast of Turkey.
 It typically appoints one male and one female co-mayor to promote gender equality.

-Semire Nergiz and Ferhat Kut, co-mayors of Nusaybin, were accused of being members of a terrorist organization and replaced by a state-appointed trustee on Friday, the HDP said.
+Semire Nergiz and Ferhat Kut, co-mayors of Nusaybin, were accused of being members of a terrorist organisation and replaced by a state-apppointed trustee on Friday, the HDP said.

 Yuksekova co-mayors Remziye Yasar and Irfan Sari were jailed for their interviews, columns and social media posts.
 It was not immediately clear what the Hakkari mayor Cihan Kahraman was accused of.